Fully updated for 2022, with the newest Rogue plates and current info in every other section.

 Sometimes people call these calibrated plates.
 I have done the same thing, and I’m trying to move away from calling them that.
 The only truly calibrated plates are the steel (not iron) powerlifting plates or bumper plates that are dead-on accurate in weight, down to mere grams.
-They have to be that accurate for competitions or people would have a fit.
+They have to be that accurate for competitions.
 My understanding is – without knowing the details – it isn’t feasible or cost-effective to try to calibrate iron to weight.
 Cast iron products coming from a mold aren’t as consistent as steel, leading to weight variations of several ounces.
 After casting they machine the iron to the right dimensions that result in most plates being within 1% of the marked weight, which I think isn’t really close enough to call calibrated.

 Now on to the plates!
 These are the top ones on the market today.

 (scroll right to see them all)